Nissan Mass Air Flow Sensor | Symptoms | Cleaning | Troubleshooting

 Procedure

-Remove the screws that hold the mass airflow sensor in place.
+Remove the mass airflow sensor in place.

-How to Clean Nissan MAF Sensor
+Steps to Clean the Nissan MAF Sensor

 - Pull the hood release and open the hood.